Em-kale/Bookstore-Web-App/README.md

 This application is a fictional online book store called Look Inna Book

-To watch a demo video I've prepared, visit this link: https://www.youtube.com/watch?v=rzAQdEdl83g or you can use the web app yourself at: https://comp3005-databases.herokuapp.com/
+To watch a demo video I've prepared, visit this link: https://www.youtube.com/watch?v=rzAQdEdl83g

 To demo the application as customer, login with credentials: